Mission & Vision

 Care Team: To ensure that no student “falls through the cracks” a standing committee known as the Care Team—comprised of staff members, the Student Support Coordinator and the Director meet regularly to monitor all students’ progress and to advocate for students.
 The Care Team uses a systematic problem-solving approach to assist students with any concerns that are interfering with success.
 Parent input may be solicited for the Care Team process.

 As a public charter school, we are required to administer standardized tests annually.
 Currently, K-3 grade students are individually interviewed in the fall and the spring to assess their pre-reading and reading skills using the Idaho Reading Indicator (IRI).
 Students in grades 3 through 8 are tested in the spring in English Language Arts and Mathematics using a computerized test.
-Additionally, 5th grade students are also tested in Science using a computerized test.
+Additionally, 5th and 8th grade students are also tested in Science using a computerized test.

 In addition to meeting state requirements, these tests can be a valuable tool to the school, when viewed in light of our multi-faceted approach to assessment.
 The message being conveyed to students in our classrooms is that the purpose of the testing is to help the student drive their learning through skill based activities in the classroom.
 Our expectation is that the students will approach their experience of standardized testing in the same joyful, confident way that they approach any other aspect of their school life.
 As a parent, we ask that you foster this attitude as well.
 If you have any questions about your child’s standardized test scores, please speak with his or her class teacher.